fladdict/devart-template/project_summary.md

 THE GIANT MAP is a project to explore the interaction between humans and scale.
-In addition, as a sub- theme, we would like to think about "involving children in interactive art."
+In addition, as a sub- theme, I would like to think about "involving children in interactive art."
+SO everything should be simple and clear.